Kornellen/projectsInitializer/README.md

     SQL
 ```

-After selecting the language like JavaScript or TypeScript it will firstly ask you to choose the project type like Plain (Console App for JavaScript and TypeScript And Vanilla JS with HTML and CSS for JavaScript) or Framework (For JavaScript and TypeScript).
-This question is only for TypeScript & JavaScript
+After selecting the language like JavaScript or TypeScript it will firstly ask you to choose the project type like Plain (Console App for JavaScript and TypeScript And Vanilla JS with HTML and CSS for JavaScript) or Framework (For JavaScript and TypeScript). _This question is only for TypeScript and JavaScript projects_

 ```bash
     ✔ Choose Language for Project TypeScript